-Environmental education has a unique opportunity to strengthen a student’s experience with the outdoors.
-Incorporating observational field studies, climate science, long term ecological studies, and even cutting edge technology into current environmental education curricula will stand to enliven the existing opportunities inherent in fostering a student’s outdoor leadership, conservation, and genuine exploration of the natural world.
+The field of environmental education provides educators and practitioners with a unique opportunity to strengthen students’ experiences outdoors.
+Incorporating observational field studies, climate science, long-term ecological studies, and cutting-edge technology into environmental education curricula can enliven existing opportunities to foster a student’s outdoor leadership, conservation, and exploration of the natural world.

 This site offers new and innovative techniques, lesson plans, studies, and research to help bolster any environmental education curriculum.

 We are proud to announce EPA funding for the Science Strikes Back community science fair and thank the EPA for its grant funding of this project.
 Science Strikes Back: Empowering Students and Educators to Impact Urban Watersheds (SSB) will connect educators and students in the Milwaukee metropolitan area with the training and tools necessary to engage in hands-on environmental education and water quality monitoring.
 By participating in SSB activities and research accelerators, students and teachers in Milwaukee will be empowered to critically analyze environmental issues, solve problems in their communities, and make important decisions about local water quality.
 Through the development of collaborative relationships between students, educators, and content specialists from locally-based organizations, SSB will produce a strong network in Milwaukee for continued environmental education and natural resource stewardship.
 Data collected from SSB will be uploaded here.
 To register a project or to check out more information, please visit the Science Strikes Back homepage.
 If you are in the Milwaukee area and want to get involved, please contact Justin Hougham at firstname.lastname@example.org

 World Water Day 2018

 Upham Woods participated in World Water Day with our partners across the state of Wisconsin.